Ultrasound Injections

 • Knee osteoarthritis (most common and FDA-approved)

-• Early to moderate stages of OA (may be less effective in severe OA)
+• Early to moderate stages of Osteoarthritis (may be less effective in severe OA)

 • For patients who don’t respond well to NSAIDs or physical therapy